Baltimore, Maryland has several great dining gems to add to your restaurant list during your next visit.

 This is the perfect location for a date night or meal out with friends.
 This building was a former brewery during prohibition.

-We shared the Duck Confit & Scallion Spring Rolls for an appetizer and I opted for the Thai Seafood Hot Pot ( shrimp. mussels. clams. scallops. fish. coconut milk. lemongrass. sticky rice).
+We shared the Duck Confit & Scallion Spring Rolls for an appetizer.
+I opted for the Thai Seafood Hot Pot.

 Breakfast at Miss Shirley’s (Inner Harbor)

-A local staple and favorite for breakfast, Miss Shirley’s delivers a tough choice between their sweet or savory home-cooked menu items served for breakfast and lunch.
+Miss Shirley’s is a local staple and favorite for breakfast.
+The restaurant delivers a tough choice between their sweet or savory home-cooked menu items.

-I opted for the A-MAZ-ING Coconut Cream Stuffed French Toast (Challah Bread dipped in an Almond Scented Egg Mix, stuffed with Coconut Cream Cheese & Flaked Coconut, garnished with Diced Strawberries & Brûléed Bananas, dusted with Cinnamon & Powdered Sugar)
+I opted for the A-MAZ-ING Coconut Cream Stuffed French Toast.
+It was made with Challah Bread dipped in an Almond Scented Egg Mix, stuffed with Coconut Cream Cheese & Flaked Coconut.

-I would recommend ordering a sweet entree and a savory entree with someone at your table so that you can have the best of both worlds.
+I would recommend ordering a sweet entree and a savory entree with someone at your table.
+That you can have the best of both worlds.

 You can find more places to add to your list from the Visit Baltimore website.